niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## IP

-- [ ] add mutex protection
-- [ ] add event bus for item change
+- [ ] add readme pictures
-	1. might have to add UUIDs for each item to keep track of name change and such

 ## Planned

-- [ ] i wanted the html files to be there so that when best buy would do sth weird i could immediately see the html it was returning so that i could check it, i stopped saving them bc it was running out of memory or sth like that i think
+- [ ] add metric for how many no proxy requests were made
 - [ ] bug: best buy also sometimes behaves very weird
-- [ ] do get logs files for the last 5 incidents
-- [ ] time in bids is a bit weird
-- [ ] make anti bot, cloudflare measures with llm stuff
 - [ ] 1. [x] self hosted github runner
 	2. [ ] self hosted mongodb database setup, no longer uses atlas search vectors so this shouldnt be an issue
 		1. [ ] apparently you can run atlas instances online and i didnt have to migrate off of mongo search but it is what it is
 	3. [ ] async replication with the atlas shard?
-- [ ] add readme pictures
-- [ ] maybe do a third backup for amazon used?
+- [ ] K8 for centralization of logs deployment
+- [ ] move grafana stack to mac mini instead of pi
 - [ ] https://brightdata.com/pricing/proxy-network/residential-proxies
 	its 4$ per gb, residential IP worth it?
-- [ ] K8 for centralization of logs deployment
 - [ ] i think were done for now
+- [ ] handler to reverse engineer market place tags if brittle
+- [ ] make anti bot, cloudflare measures with llm stuff
 - [ ] it is approaching a MB now which isnt much at all
-- [ ] handler to reverse engineer market place tags if brittle
-- [ ] move grafana stack to mac mini instead of pi

 ***